kristina-marunich/omio_dbt_project/README.md

-# Omio Bookings Data Pipeline: Complete Walkthrough
+# Omio Bookings Data Pipeline: Project Description

 Hey team, here is the complete summary of the bookings data project.
 We built a robust Star Schema to transform the nested daily export into reliable, analyst-ready data.